jelspace/PRECOMPUTED-AI-WEIGHTS/README.md

 *********************************************************************************************************************

-SITUATION IS VERY INTERESTING IN Q2 BECAUSE PASSIBILITY TO PRECOMPUTE ALSO AND ADDING ,IN ADDING LEVELS BY 2 ARE FORMED
+SITUATION IS VERY INTERESTING IN Q2 BECAUSE POSSIBILITY TO PRECOMPUTE ALSO AND ADDING ,IN ADDING LEVELS BY 2 ARE FORMED

 *********************************************************************************************************************
 !!!!!!
 INNOVATION IS FABULOUS BECAUSE IS SCALABLE MAY WORK SERIALIZED AND IN PARALLEL IN MANY DEVICES !!!!!!